 Plenty of situations and circumstances can strike fear in the hearts of small business owners.
 There’s the potential for sagging sales and the reality of having to handle multiple roles.
 Also, there are the complexities of managing a staff of employees.
 Regardless of industry, most small businesses actually reside in the people business.
 Which makes …

 We all tend to throw the term “heartbroken” around with regularity.
 We use it to describe the end of a relationship when we lose a loved one, and even when we’re sad about our favorite team losing.
-However, you don’t often hear someone say they’re heartbroken over their work/life balance.—but it turns a lot of people actually are.
+However, you don’t often hear someone say they’re heartbroken over their job—but it turns a lot of people actually are.

-aIn September 2018, the Bureau of Labor Statistics reported the median number of years that wage and salary workers had been with their current employer, was just over four years.
+About 90% of employees network for their next job while they’re still employed.
 What does this all mean?
 It means the workplace is now a jungle gym.
 Gone are the days of 50-year employment tenures with one company.
-Today’s workforce understands that growth and advancement come from outside their own organization.
-Nowadays, they’re not afraid to make a move.
+Today’s workforce understands that growth and advancement come from outside their own organization—and they’re not afraid to make a move.

 In 1975, actor Roy Scheider delivered one of the most memorable lines in movie history when he said: “You’re gonna need a bigger boat.”
 The phrase—first uttered by Scheider’s character, Chief Martin Brody, in Jaws—has grown a life of its own in the 40+ years since audiences first heard it.
 Today, its meaning spans well …

 For small businesses, one of the keys to success is establishing consistent cash flow.
 Whether you own a three-man plumbing company or a small bakery, you need monthly revenue.
 Some small businesses can’t afford to maintain a dedicated billing and invoicing department.
 As a result, the work of drawing up and sending out invoices falls …

 A plumber has a better chance of clearing a clog with a toilet auger than with a curling iron.
 Likewise, a hairdresser probably wouldn’t get much use out of a pipe wrench.
 For home service businesses, there are specific sets of tools that are unique to that line of work.
 Some assets span across all industries and serve a universal need.
-To fill a void that service businesses may encounter, here are three quick ways that WHERK Home Service Software can benefit your small business.
+To fill a void that service businesses may encounter, here are three quick ways that WHERK software can benefit your small business.
 Regardless of the industry.